Japanese submarine I-168: 1934–1941

 Upon commissioning, I-68 was attached to the Kure Naval District.
 When Submarine Division 12, previously deactivated in 1929, was reactivated on 8 October 1934 and subordinated to the Kure Naval District, I-68 and her sister ship I-69 were assigned to the division.

 Submarine Division 12 was assigned to Submarine Squadron 2 in the 2nd Fleet, a component of the Combined Fleet, on 15 November 1935.
-On 13 April 1936, I-68 got underway from Fukuoka, Japan, in company with the other two submarines of her division — I-69 and I-70 — for a training cruise off China in the Tsingtao area, which the submarines completed with their arrival at Sasebo, Japan, on 22 April 1936.
+On 13 April 1936, I-68 got underway from Fukuoka, Japan, in company with the other two submarines of her division — I-69 and I-70 — for a training cruise off China in the Qingdao area, which the submarines completed with their arrival at Sasebo, Japan, on 22 April 1936.
 The three submarines departed Mako in the Pescadores Islands on 4 August 1936 for a training cruise in the Amoy area off China, returning to Mako on 6 September 1936.
 Submarine Division 12 was placed in the Third Reserve in the Kure Naval District on 15 December 1938, then was attached directly to the Kure Naval District on 1 May 1939.

 Submarine Division 12 was reassigned to Submarine Squadron 3 in the 2nd Fleet on 15 November 1939.
 I-68 departed Okinawa on 27 March 1940 in company with I-69, I-70, and the submarines I-73, I-74, and I-75 for a training cruise in southern Chinese waters, completing it when the six submarines arrived at Takao, Formosa, on 2 April 1940.
 On 11 October 1940, I-68 was one of 98 Imperial Japanese Navy ships that gathered along with more than 500 aircraft on the Japanese coast at Yokohama Bay for an Imperial fleet review — the largest fleet review in Japanese history — in honor of the 2,600th anniversary of the enthronement of the Emperor Jimmu, Japan's legendary first emperor.